phamcongthuy/challenge/_create/east-la-community-corporation-elacc.md

   culinary jobs.
 Ultimately, we envision a City that values and supports street vendors, and sees them as contributors to the economic and cultural tapestry of Los Angeles.
-category_metrics: >-
+category_metrics:
-  ['Jobs per capita', 'Manufacturing activity', 'Minority- and women-owned firms']
+  - Jobs per capita
+  - Manufacturing activity
+  - Minority- and women-owned firms
+category_other:
-category_other: '[''LA is the best place to CONNECT'', ''LA is the healthiest place to LIVE'']'
+  - LA is the best place to CONNECT
+  - LA is the healthiest place to LIVE
-unique_identifier: us7z1hf8
 category: create
 uri: /create/east-la-community-corporation-elacc/
 order: 9
 project_image: /assets/images/create/east-la-community-corporation-elacc.jpg
-project_proposal_impact: []

 ---